Cash Generator: Operations

 In 2011, it was stated that the average store receives 5,000 visits a week.
 In 2009, the company launched CashGenerator.co.uk as a fully transactional website that allows customers to browse and shop online.

 Retail operations

 Some Cash Generator stores have three counters; retail, buying and financial; but it is mostly focused on Retail and Buying.

-The core businesses activity is the buying and selling of second-hand goods, mainly electrical and entertainment products such as televisions, DVDs, games consoles, mobile phones, games, laptops, tablets, gold and jewellery.
+The core businesses activity is the buying and selling of second-hand goods, mainly electrical and entertainment products such as televisions, games consoles, mobile phones, games, laptops, tablets, gold and jewellery.
 In addition to second-hand items, the stores also sell new and refurbished domestic goods.

 Buying counter

 In each Cash Generator, the buying counter offers customers cash for their unwanted household goods and gold.
 The retailer also offers a "buy-back" service, where customers receive cash for an item, with the option to buy back the goods within 28 days, or renew for another 28 days.
 Previously, Cash Generator offered a traditional pawnbroking service, turning gold or jewellery into cash with an unlimited six-month loan against the value of goods.

 Cash Generator only buys from over 18s, and two forms of ID are required, including photo identification and proof of address to avoid fraud.